AtziriMendoza/python-challenge/README.md

 All of my completed work can be found in the Starter Code folder, the files with the code will be labeled PyBankFinal and PyPollFinal.
-The outputs of each file will be in a .gitkeep.
+The outputs of each file will be in a .gitkeep under the analysis folder.